Pythonaire/HAP-Python-Packet-Bridge/README.md

 ![Image of hardware](Image1.png)

-This repository put together the HAP-Python code from <https://github.com/ikalchev/HAP-python> and the chip driver  <https://github.com/adafruit/Adafruit_CircuitPython_RFM69> with some modification.
+This repository put together the HAP-Python code from <https://github.com/ikalchev/HAP-python> and the chip driver  <https://github.com/adafruit/Adafruit_CircuitPython_RFM69> with some modification and enhancements.

 ## Installation